Mixed-Phase Fluidic Devices

 FTL has extensive experience developing payload systems for Unmanned Underwater Vehicles (UUVs) including extensive fluid modeling of the flow and mixed-phase environment surrounding a moving submarine.
 This has included unique calculations, models, and experimental testing of large bubble plumes in pipes, pools, and open ocean.
 In particular, FTL has investigated the existence and use of pressure effects from bubble plumes and moving vessels detected by custom undersea pressure sensor arrays, and verified through computational fluid dynamics calculations.

 FTL personnel have a long history of fluid monitoring both for DoD and industrial clients, with expertise in flow system design, fluid-dynamic analysis, optical access, and data acquisition.
-Working for the Army, Airforce, and Navy, FTL has shown in-flow detection and discrimination of sediment, water, and wear particles.
+Working for the Navy, Army, and Air Force, FTL has shown in-flow detection and discrimination of sediment, water, and wear particles.

 FTL has developed a forward-deployable wastewater solution for the Air Force.
 FTL’s “ElectroSeptic” technology is aimed at reducing both energy use and footprint for rapid-setup, air-drop water treatment systems.